 Skip to main content

-Sectors: Plastics Electronics and ICT Packaging Batteries and vehicles Nutrients
+Sectors: Plastics Electronics and ICT Batteries and vehicles Nutrients Circular resource management Industrial symbiosis Waste management

 TREASoURcE-Territorial and Regional Demonstrations of the Systemic Solutions of Key Value Chains and Their Replication to Deploy Circular Economy

-TREASoURcE will innovatively circulate currently incinerated, exported, landfilled or dumped plastic and biobased side and waste streams by deploying systemic circular economy (CE) solutions.
-The systemic CE solutions will integrate the two main elements of TREASoURcE: stakeholder engagement demonstrations (SE-DEMOs) and key value chain demonstrations (KVC-DEMOs).
+TREASoURcE will innovatively recirculate plastic and bio-based side and waste streams that are currently incinerated, exported, landfilled, or dumped by deploying systemic circular economy (CE) solutions.
+These systemic CE solutions will integrate the two main elements of TREASoURcE: stakeholder engagement demonstrations (SE-DEMOs) and key value chain demonstrations (KVC-DEMOs).

 Topic ID: HORIZON-CL6-2021-CIRCBIO-01: Circular Cities and Regions Initiative (CCRI)’s circular systemic solutions